YBHwang/clova-developer-guide/en/CEK/Guides/BuildCustomExtension/Provide_Audio_Content.md

 ### Collecting change in playback state and progress report {#CollectPlaybackStatusAndProgress}

 {% if book.TargetCountryCode == "KR" %}
 The client playing audio content by the [`AudioPlayer.Play`](/CIC/References/CICInterface/AudioPlayer.md#Play) directive message sends event messages such as [`AudioPlayer.PlayStarted`](/CIC/References/CICInterface/AudioPlayer.md#PlayStarted), [`AudioPlayer.PlayPaused`](/CIC/References/CICInterface/AudioPlayer.md#PlayPaused), [`AudioPlayer.PlayResumed`](/CIC/References/CICInterface/AudioPlayer.md#PlayResumed), [`AudioPlayer.PlayStopped`](/CIC/References/CICInterface/AudioPlayer.md#PlayStopped), or [`AudioPlayer.PlayFinished`](/CIC/References/CICInterface/AudioPlayer.md#PlayFinished) when playing has started, paused, resumed, stopped or finished.
-In this process, Clova sends the details of this event message to the custom extension as a [`EventReqeust`](/CEK/References/CEK_API.md#CustomExtEventRequest) type request message.
+In this process, Clova sends the details of this event message to the custom extension as an [`EventReqeust`](/CEK/References/CEK_API.md#CustomExtEventRequest) type request message.

 Also, the client gets [directed to play the audio content (`AudioPlayer.Play`)](#DirectClientToPlayAudio) and reports on the playback progress according to the settings defined in the `progressReport` field of the `AudioPlayer.Play` directive message.
-This information also gets sent to the custom extension as a [`EventReqeust`](/CEK/References/CEK_API.md#CustomExtEventRequest) type request message.
+This information also gets sent to the custom extension as an [`EventReqeust`](/CEK/References/CEK_API.md#CustomExtEventRequest) type request message.
 The client sends the following event messages for progress reporting:

 * [`AudioPlayer.ProgressReportDelayPassed`](/CIC/References/CICInterface/AudioPlayer.md#ProgressReportDelayPassed) event: Reports playback progress after a set time elapses once playing starts.
 * [`AudioPlayer.ProgressReportPositionPassed`](/CIC/References/CICInterface/AudioPlayer.md#ProgressReportPositionPassed) event: Reports progress when playing a specific offset of the audio content.
 * [`AudioPlayer.ProgressReportIntervalPassed`](/CIC/References/CICInterface/AudioPlayer.md#ProgressReportIntervalPassed) event: Reports progress at every set interval during play.
 {% elif book.TargetCountryCode == "JP" %}
 The client playing audio content by the [`AudioPlayer.Play`](/CEK/References/CEK_API.md#Play) directive message sends event messages such as [`AudioPlayer.PlayStarted`](/CEK/References/CEK_API.md#PlayStarted), [`AudioPlayer.PlayPaused`](/CEK/References/CEK_API.md#PlayPaused), [`AudioPlayer.PlayResumed`](/CEK/References/CEK_API.md#PlayResumed), [`AudioPlayer.PlayStopped`](/CEK/References/CEK_API.md#PlayStopped), or [`AudioPlayer.PlayFinished`](/CEK/References/CEK_API.md#PlayFinished) when playing has started, paused, resumed, stopped or finished.
-In this process, Clova sends the details of this event message to the custom extension as a [`EventReqeust`](/CEK/References/CEK_API.md#CustomExtEventRequest) type request message.
+In this process, Clova sends the details of this event message to the custom extension as an [`EventReqeust`](/CEK/References/CEK_API.md#CustomExtEventRequest) type request message.

 Also, the client gets [directed to play the audio content (`AudioPlayer.Play`)](#DirectClientToPlayAudio) and reports on the playback progress according to the settings defined in the `progressReport` field of the `AudioPlayer.Play` directive message.
-This information also gets sent to the custom extension as a [`EventReqeust`](/CEK/References/CEK_API.md#CustomExtEventRequest) type request message.
+This information also gets sent to the custom extension as an [`EventReqeust`](/CEK/References/CEK_API.md#CustomExtEventRequest) type request message.
 The client sends the following event messages for progress reporting:

 * [`AudioPlayer.ProgressReportDelayPassed`](/CEK/References/CEK_API.md#ProgressReportDelayPassed) event: Reports playback progress after a set time elapses once playing starts.
 * [`AudioPlayer.ProgressReportPositionPassed`](/CEK/References/CEK_API.md#ProgressReportPositionPassed) event: Reports progress when playing a specific offset of the audio content.
 * [`AudioPlayer.ProgressReportIntervalPassed`](/CEK/References/CEK_API.md#ProgressReportIntervalPassed) event: Reports progress at every set interval during play.
 {% endif %}

-Here is an example of a report sent through a `EventRequest` type request message.
+Here is an example of a report sent through an `EventRequest` type request message.
 ```json

 {